 - International master's students must be officially course complete AND registered in thesis or final project.

-To be certified full-time, students must make a formal request to their academic department by completing the Full-Time Working Toward Degree Status Certification form.
+To be certified full-time, students must make a formal request to their academic department by completing the Full-Time Working Toward Degree Status Certification Form.
 In order to receive full-time working toward degree status for the semester, this certification form must be approved before the first day of classes for the semester.

-Qualifying students must be registered for billable credits, often including comprehensive exams, non-thesis projects, thesis research (599), pre-dissertation research (698), or dissertation research (699).
+Qualifying students must be registered for billable credits, often including comprehensive exams, non-thesis projects, thesis (599), pre-dissertation research (698) or dissertation (699).
 After the full-time working toward degree status is approved, students can be registered for additional credits of GRD 700 (self-funded) or GRD 701 (funded) to establish a full-time status.
 Fees are not assessed for GRD 700 or 701.
 They are not courses; they are non-billable place-holders in Banner, used only to certify full-time status.
 GRD 700 or 701 may not be used in conjunction with any continuous registration credits or winter registration.

 Graduate students receiving University support (a tuition scholarship, stipend or other support) and all international students are required to maintain full-time registration.
-Full-time registration status is defined as 12 credits per semester for G1 students (who have completed less than 24 graduate credits), and 9 credits for G2, G3 and G4 students (who have completed 24 or more graduate credits).
+Full-time registration status is defined as 12 credits per semester for G1 students (who have completed less than 24 graduate credits) and 9 credits for G2, G3 and G4 students (who have completed 24 or more graduate credits).